Creator Pricing Engine

 What niche pays influencers the most?

-Finance, B2B SaaS (software), real estate, and AI tools often pay the highest influencer rates.
+Finance, B2B SaaS (software), real estate, and highly specific niches like Jungian Psychology often pay the highest influencer rates.
 Advertisers in these spaces are willing to pay massive CPMs because their target audiences have incredibly high purchasing power and customer lifetime value (LTV).

 Scroll to Top